neimasilk/ujaran-kebencian-bahasa-jawa/Human-and-Model-in-the-Loop Ensemble Learning for Javanese Hate Speech Detection_ A Sociolinguistically-Informed Approach.md

 **2.4.
 Model Selection and Configuration**

-Our ensemble architecture integrates multiple state-of-the-art transformer models, each optimized for different aspects of Javanese hate speech detection:

-**Base Models:**

-1. **IndoBERT** [3][4]: Pre-trained on Indonesian text, fine-tuned for Javanese through continued pre-training
-2. **mBERT** [26]: Multilingual BERT providing cross-lingual representations
-3. **XLM-RoBERTa** [27]: Cross-lingual model with robust multilingual capabilities
+Our ensemble architecture employs a **Multi-Granularity Input Strategy**, focusing on maximizing the performance of a highly specialized base model through diverse input representations rather than combining weaker, disparate architectures.

+**Base Model: Custom Javanese BERT**
-4. **Custom Javanese BERT** [28][29]: Trained from scratch on a comprehensive Javanese corpus comprising 2.3 million sentences (45 million tokens) collected from diverse sources including traditional literature, contemporary social media, news articles, and cultural texts.
+The core of our ensemble is a **Custom Javanese BERT** [28][29] trained from scratch on a comprehensive Javanese corpus comprising 2.3 million sentences (45 million tokens).
 The model employs a 12-layer transformer architecture with 768 hidden dimensions, 12 attention heads, and a vocabulary size of 32,000 tokens specifically optimized for Javanese linguistic patterns.

-Cultural context integration includes specialized embeddings for honorific markers, speech level indicators, and code-switching boundaries
+**Ensemble Diversity Strategy:**
+Instead of using different architectures, we introduce diversity through **Context Window Variation**:

+1.  **Short-Context Expert (128 tokens)**: Optimized for capturing immediate local syntactic patterns and short phrases typical of informal social media comments.
+2.  **Medium-Context Expert (256 tokens)**: Balances local syntax with broader sentence-level semantics.
+3.  **Long-Context Expert (512 tokens)**: Captures long-range dependencies and discourse-level context, crucial for understanding narrative-based hate speech.

 **Model-Specific Adaptations:**

 * **Vocabulary Expansion** [23][24]: Addition of Javanese-specific tokens and honorific markers
 * **Cultural Embeddings** [25]: Integration of cultural context vectors representing social hierarchies
 * **Code-Switching Handling** [30][31]: Special tokens for language transition points